 Next year, I’m choosing to cater Christmas dinner or pick a couple of traditional recipes that can be done in advance.
 The rest will be a collaboration of simple dishes that the entire family helps prepare and cook.
 And for those that don’t cook?
 Their time in the kitchen will be served after we’ve eaten.

 Next year, you can choose to do less.
 Choose to only eat two meals on Christmas day.
 Go for a family walk instead of a family lunch.
 Serve at your local community meal instead of carving a turkey.

 3. More intentionally slow activities

-And finally, next Christmas we will be filling our days with more slow activities.
-For those in the northern hemisphere, this might look like snowman building, family board games, hot chocolates, and toasted marshmallows over a crackling fire.
+And finally, next Christmas, we will be filling our days with more slow activities.
+For those in the northern hemisphere, this might look like a snowman building, Christmas jigsaw puzzles, family board games, hot chocolates, and toasted marshmallows over a crackling fire.
 For my family, it means berry picking, swimming, and building sand castles.
 I’ll potter in the garden and hopefully read a few books.

 Opt-out of holiday business in advance